 • Members who have dog trailers may also use this area.

-• Please arrive by 9.50 am and ensure that you mark your name off at the attendance table pay your $3.00 training fee and obtain your training stamp that will need to be sighted by your instructor.
+• Please arrive by 9:45am and ensure that you mark your name off at the attendance table pay your $3.00 training fee and obtain your training stamp that will need to be sighted by your instructor.

 • The money collected contributes to the running costs of the Club.